winfrees/vtea-site/develop.md

 <h2>Developing VTEA</h2>

-Changes and development of VTEA are welcome and ancouraged.
+Changes and development of VTEA are welcome and encouraged.
 VTEA was rewritten with a SciJava framework to simplify the addtion of new functionality in image processing, segmentation and analysis.
 Currently, there are three methods for suggesting or making changes or adding functionality.

 * TOC
 {:toc}